Sisyphusina (PANK Books), forthcoming March 2020

 black seeds on a white dish (Shearsman Books), 2010

-black seeds on a white dish was nominated for the PEN/Joyce Osterweil Award 2011 from PEN’s American Center, and was featured in Poets & Writers’ sixth annual feature on debut poetry books (Jan./Feb. issue).
+black seeds on a white dish was a finalist for the Academy of American Poets’ Walt Whitman Award, nominated for the PEN/Joyce Osterweil Award 2011 from PEN’s American Center, and featured in Poets & Writers’ sixth annual feature on debut poetry books.

 The poems in black seeds on a white dish spring from the search for what is generated and discovered when loss and desire occupy the same space.
 But lamentation is not the primary focus—by destabilizing everything in its reach, loss disables rigidity.
 These poems shift widely in form and tone, and seeds invoke the creative germ that spurs the metamorphoses occupying them: “Nothing to do but let the form of things take over.”
 Shapes themselves, including punctuation, become a language throughout.